MinshuG/pyUE4Parse/README.md

 ## Notes for Developers

-- Use pyximport for developement purposes
+- Developers can use pyximport for development purposes

     ```python
     import pyximport